Los Angeles leader in racism scandal resigns Council seat

 “It’s clear an investigation is sorely needed to help restore confidence in the redistricting process for the people of LA,” he said.

-Bonta spoke in Los Angeles while the council tried unsuccessfully to conduct business nearby amid the uproar triggered by the recording of crude, racist comments that also provided an unvarnished look into City Hall's racial rivalries.
+Bonta spoke in Los Angeles while the council tried unsuccessfully to conduct business nearby amid the uproar that exposed City Hall's racial rivalries.
 Those involved in the leaked conversation were all Latinos, while Bonta is the first Filipino American to hold the top law enforcement job in the nation's most populous state.

 The council reconvened Wednesday, possibly to censure the three members, but it was unable to do business because a crowd of about 50 protesters drowned out the acting president chanting slogans such as, “No meeting without resignation.”